ipfs/camp/CORE_AND_ELECTIVE_COURSES/CORE_COURSE_A/README.md

     * Why the MFS root CID changes
         * How propagation up the merkle dag works
         * Where discarded branches go (gc)
-* Start the MFS ProtoSchool workshop
+* Intro to the MFS ProtoSchool workshop